When is the last time you thought about your big toe?

 1. Use proofreading symbols.
 Did you know editors use standard symbols editors to identify errors?
 Here is a Proofreading Marks chart from WriteShop to help you as you edit your story or report for mechanics.

 2. Use colored pencils.
-They will help you identify errors.
+They help you identify errors.
 Circle or underline anything you need to correct or double-check.
 Try using a different color for each kind of error, such as blue for spelling errors or green for punctuation.

 Get Ready to Edit!